North-South Korea flare-up: Why is it alarming? – DW – 10/16/2024

 Along with the daily hardships that ordinary people have had to endure, more and more North Koreans are learning about the comfortable lives of the people in South Korea through thumb drives that are smuggled over the border.

-Pyongyang understands it is a threat to its regime and is attempting to stamp out with increasingly draconian punishments.
+Pyongyang sees this as a threat to its regime and is attempting to stamp itout iwith increasingly draconian punishments.

-Lim Eun-jung, an associate professor of international studies at Kongju National University, agrees that the population of the North "is feeling the fatigue" of the regime's propaganda, adding that, "The younger generations have less belief in Kim, making the situation there unstable."
+"The younger generations have less belief in Kim, making the situation there unstable," said Lim Eun-jung, an associate professor of international studies at Kongju National University.
+She believes the North "is feeling the fatigue" of the regime's propaganda.

 "Making threats against the South is cheaper than firing more missiles or carrying out another nuclear test, but it is also ironic that they are complaining about drones dropping propaganda because the North has sent thousands of balloons carrying trash into the South over the last few months," she told DW.